Cancer (young people)

 Finding information and good information sources on cancer

-Young people who are newly diagnosed as having cancer will usually not know much about health problems especially as people often think that cancer is a disease which normally affects much older people.
-Another thing is that it can be very hard to actually take in information, or even begin to think of possible questions to ask, when you’re feeling dazed, confused and anxious about the diagnosis.
+Young people who are newly diagnosed with cancer may not know much about it, especially as cancer is a disease which normally affects much older people.
+It can also be very hard for people to take in information or even begin to think of possible questions to ask because they may feel dazed, confused, and anxious about the diagnosis.

-On the other hand, doctors and nurses do want to make as sure that young people understand their illness, the treatments involved and the possible side effects.
-This is essential so that young people can formally agree to having the treatment (this usually includes signing a document saying that they not only understand what is going to happen but also agree to it happening).
-The legal age for consent for medical treatment is 16 so sometimes, if the young person is under sixteen their parents will need to agree on their behalf so they will need to understand everything that is going to happen as well.
+Doctors and nurses want to make sure that young people understand their illness and the treatments involved, as well as possible side effects.
+This communication is essential so that young people can formally agree (consent) to treatment.
+Consenting to treatment usually includes signing a document saying that they understand what is going to happen during treatment and agree to have it.
+The legal age for consent for medical treatment is 16, so sometimes if the young person is under 16, their parents or carer will need to agree on their behalf, so they too will need to understand everything that is going to happen.

-Normally the explanations about the treatments planned come from the hospital staff involved - including radiographers, nurses, surgeons and anaesthetists.
-This can be difficult as young people who were interviewed remembered.
-This included being told about side effects, such as fertility issues (see ’Concerns about fertility after treatment’) or being told about what might go wrong with surgery - which not surprisingly not everyone wanted to hear!
+Normally, explanations about the treatment plan comes from the hospital staff involved in the treatment, including radiographers, nurses, surgeons and anaesthetists.
+The young people we interviewed remembered this part as being difficult.
+Treatment plan explanations included being told about side effects such as fertility issues (see 'Concerns about fertility after treatment’) or being told about what might go wrong with surgery, which, not surprisingly, not everyone wanted to hear about!

 Was terrified when told by junior doctors about possible complications of her surgery and really...